Voice of the Voter: 18 & Eligible to Cast Ballot

 Before President Joe Biden left the race in July, IPM’s David Pierce checked in with young people as part of our “Voice of the Voter” series to get their thoughts on having to pick between Biden and Former President Donald Trump as they cast their ballot for the first time.

-It may be a right of passage for many adults but it’s a new experience for those turning 18 ahead of the election.
+Voting is an important part of American democracy.
+It may be a right of passage for many adults, but it’s a new experience for those turning 18 ahead of the election.

-He told Pierce that he was already thinking about his first time voting, but hasn’t made any decisions.
+Pierce spoke with Drew Bagby who is 19 and a student at Champaign’s Parkland College.
+He said that he was already thinking about his first time voting, but hasn’t made any decisions.

 “Definitely uncertain,” Bagby shared.
-“Not knowing what could happen for the next 4 years [is] definitely is a scary thought.
+“Not knowing what could happen for the next 4 years [is] definitely is a scary thought.”

 Prior to President Joe Biden leaving the race in July, he was concerned with the major party candidates.